MysterYxby/T2EA/README.md

 ## To test
 Run "test_image.py " (Plz. set the relevant parameters and models' dirs).

+### 🔈2025.10.13：Revise some bugs and Upload the models for directly testing.
 ## Acknowledgement
 The dataset is sourced from Tang et al. And our code is partly constructed on SeAFusion.